Chris1320/SetupGuides/Operating Systems/Arch Linux/Contents/Manual Customization.md

 cp -r ~/Temp/SGDotfiles/yazi ~/.config/yazi
 ```

 I usually hide some of the XDG directories.
-Follow [[Fedora Workstation#3.
-Update XDG Directories]] to do this.
+Follow [[Operating Systems/Fedora Workstation/Fedora Workstation#4.
+Update XDG Directories|Fedora Workstation]] to do this.

 ## Setting Up The Browsers